Reflections On St Louis

 Back Out Into The Countryside

-For this drive to Indianapolis I decide to take what I hope will be the scenic Highway 40 instead of I-70.
-Crossing the Mississippi on I-55 / I-64 / Hwy 40 via the Poplar Street Bridge takes me from Missouri into Illinois, I-64 goes off south soon after, I-70 joins the road, and then a few miles later there’s an exit off the Interstate and I’m on the proper Highway 40: I-70 will in fact track Hwy 40 all the way and the two roads merge a few times along the route.
+For the drive to Indianapolis I decide to take what I hope will be the scenic Highway 40 instead of I-70.
+Crossing the Mississippi on I-55 / I-64 / Hwy 40 via the Poplar Street Bridge takes me from Missouri into Illinois.
+I-64 goes off south soon after, then I-70 joins the road.
+A few miles later there’s an exit off the Interstate and I’m on Highway 40 alone.
+I see later that I-70 will in fact track Hwy 40 all the way and the two roads merge a few times along the route.

 “As I was motivatin’ over the hill” *